Jean-Marie Cuoq

 Jean-Marie Cuoq (born 21 September 1967) is a French rally driver.
 He finished seventh on the 2008 Monte Carlo Rally in a privately entered Peugeot 307 WRC, scoring two World Rally Championship points.

 Career

 Cuoq won the French Gravel Rally Championship in 2005, 2006, 2007 and 2010.
-In 2007 he also won the French asphalt title, but in February 2008 he was stripped of this title for having a notebook from the previous year during the reconnaissance for the Rallye du Var.
+In 2007, he also won the French asphalt title, but in February 2008 he was stripped of this title for having a notebook from the previous year during the reconnaissance for the Rallye du Var.
 He and co-driver David Marty also had their licenses suspended for 24 months, with 12 months suspended.

-In January 2007 Cuoq made his World Rally Championship debut on Monte Carlo Rally where he finished ninth.
-One year later he scored his first WRC points by finishing seventh.
+In January 2007, Cuoq made his World Rally Championship debut on Monte Carlo Rally where he finished ninth.
+One year later, he scored his first WRC points by finishing seventh.

-After his suspension he returned to the WRC for the 2010 Rally de Portugal, but retired from the rally.
+After his suspension, Cuoq returned to the WRC for the 2010 Rally de Portugal, but retired from the rally.

 Cuoq on Rallye Terre de l'Auxerois in 2007.